 Because of this Leo confesses during Warren’s trial that he did in fact plant the evidence himself.
 The film then shows the dire consequences of such actions- the waste of public money for the trial being held, Warren Stacy being set free when he could be guilty of the alleged crimes (something that the audience knows to be true but the film’s characters don’t for certain), the fact that Kessler has snubbed his nose at due process.
 Leo is then fired because of his actions.
-Such resultant actions that occurred because of Kessler’s meddling with justice shows that the movie is much more than just 42nd Street and drive-in fare.
-It’s great to see that the movie is well-rounded enough to show that such tactics can have the opposite effects instead of what was hoped for.
+Such resultant actions that occurred because Kessler meddled with justice shows that the movie is much more than just 42nd Street and drive-in fare.
+It’s great to see that the movie is well-rounded enough to show that such tactics can have the opposite effects to what was hoped for.

 Dante also tells Warren something very telling during their pre-trial consultation.
 He advises his client to ‘act crazy’ as a last resort.
 This could involve saying that he thinks he is in fact two people and hears conflicting voices from both- a ‘bad’ personality telling a ‘good’ personality what to do.
-It’s a widely held presumption that a criminal can have a cushier time serving their sentence in a mental facility rather than permanently looking over their shoulder in a maximum security prison where a prisoner’s survival isn’t always guaranteed.
+It’s a widely held presumption that a criminal can have a cushier time serving their sentence in a mental facility rather than permanently looking over their shoulder in a maximum-security prison where a prisoner’s survival isn’t always guaranteed.
 This view also resonates with similar views held in real life.
 A prison guard overheard Yorkshire Ripper Peter Sutcliffe tell his wife Sonia that if he just convinces the jury that he is ‘mad’ and not ‘bad’ then his sentence served in a psychiatric hospital will be a doddle and he could even be released sooner.
-Another nod to real life ‘true crime’ culture that the film references.
+Another nod to real-life ‘true crime’ culture that the film references.

-On being set free, Stacey rings Kessler to taunt him about his deeds backfiring.
+On being set free, Stacy rings Kessler to taunt him about his deeds backfiring.
 He also intimates that he will continue with his terror campaign.
-This in turn spurs Leo on to wage war and intimidate Stacey in a number of ways that include breaking into Warren’s workplace and placing crime scene photographs on the staff noticeboard for all and sundry to see, driving next to Stacy to unsettle him, loitering outside Stacey’s apartment block (McAnn again acts as Leo’s conscience and approaches him to tell him that he shouldn’t be there) and breaking into Warren’s apartment and sabotaging his stereo so that it starts playing loud music when Stacy enters.
-These are deliberate intrusions of Warren’s territory by Leo and a clear indication that Kessler can infringe on Stacey’s private space just like Warren has to countless other women.
+This in turn spurs Leo on to wage war and intimidate Stacy in a number of ways that include breaking into Warren’s workplace and placing crime scene photographs on the staff noticeboard for all and sundry to see, driving next to Stacy to unsettle him, loitering outside Stacey’s apartment block (McAnn again acts as Leo’s conscience and approaches him to tell him that he shouldn’t be there) and breaking into Warren’s apartment and sabotaging his stereo so that it starts playing loud music when Stacy enters.
+These are deliberate intrusions into Warren’s territory by Leo and a clear indication that Kessler can infringe on Stacey’s private space just like Warren has on countless other women.

-Stacey knows that Kessler is watching his every move outside his apartment and so decides to shake him off so that he can deal with a more prescient task- the dispatching of Leo’s daughter as an act of superiority over him and to hit Leo truly where it hurts.
+Stacy knows that Kessler is watching his every move outside his apartment and so decides to shake him off so that he can deal with a more prescient task- the dispatching of Leo’s daughter as an act of superiority over him and to hit Leo truly where it hurts.